webber2408/CricketInfo/README.md

 This repository contains:

-- A shell script for executing the app.
 - A client folder.
-- Server files .
+- Server files.
+- 3 Publisher folders.
 - Docker file.
 - Docker compose file for dockerizing all the three parts.

 ## Table of Contents